 Hansen Clarke’s Political Career

-H.R.
-4848- Save Our Neighborhoods Act of 2012, to save neigborhoods and keep families in their homes by encouraging mortgage loan modifications and suspending foreclosures and evictions.
+- H.R.
+4848- Save Our Neighborhoods Act of 2012 – to save neighborhoods and keep families in their homes by encouraging mortgage loan modifications and suspending foreclosures and evictions.

-H.R.
-2920 – Detroit Jobs Trust Fund Act.
-Diverts federal taxes collected in Detroit into a fund for long-term economic development of the city.
-Suspends most local taxes during the five-year term of the program.
+- H.R.
+2920 – Detroit Jobs Trust Fund Act – to divert federal taxes collected in Detroit into a fund for long-term economic development of the city and suspend most local taxes during the five-year term of the program.

-H.Res.
-365 – Expressing the sense of the House of Representatives that Congress should cut the United States’ true debt burden by reducing home mortgage balances, forgiving student loans, and bringing down overall personal debt.
+- H.Res.
+365 – to express the sense of the House of Representatives that Congress should cut the United States’ true debt burden by reducing home mortgage balances, forgiving student loans, and bringing down overall personal debt.

-H.Res.
-331 – Expressing the sense of the House of Representatives that the President should immediately reassess the United States mission in Afghanistan and redirect funding to strengthen homeland security, to create jobs, and to reduce the Federal deficit and debt.
+- H.Res.
+331 – to express the sense of the House of Representatives that the President should immediately reassess the United States mission in Afghanistan and redirect funding to strengthen homeland security, to create jobs, and to reduce the Federal deficit and debt.

 Hansen is still an avid artist and supporter of the arts.
-His preference is painting in watercolors and oils.
+Hansen draws and paints in watercolors.
 In 2007, Hansen married Choi Palms-Cohen.